Why I'm Not Buying Into The Trump-Led Infrastructure Boom

 Based on the released memo, a potential Trump infrastructure plan will be built around the P3 delivery model, so benefits will be also delayed by however long it takes to pass new state-level laws or restricted to states with legislation in place.

 In Washington, Trump will push his novel infrastructure plan on Capitol Hill but it is unclear how much interest Republicans will have in its particulars.
-His proposal for an infrastructure fund backed by private sector investors, financed by federal tax credits / repatriation dollars, will be picked over by Congressional tax-writing and public works committees for whom such a proposal represents uncharted waters.
+His proposal for an infrastructure fund backed by private sector investors, financed by Federal tax credits/repatriation dollars, will be picked over by Congressional tax-writing and public works committees for whom such a proposal represents uncharted waters.
 Congress is more likely to look to existing programs such as the Highway Trust Fund and use repatriation to finance an additional cash infusion.
-Of course, the reconciliation process is always on the table, but there are serious procedural flaws with that approach (i.e., the "Byrd rule") that might make regular procedures more attractive.
+Of course, the reconciliation process is always on the table, but there are serious procedural flaws with that approach (i.e., the "Byrd Rule") that might make regular procedures more attractive.
 More likely than not, spending numbers will fall short of the $1tn discussed on the campaign trail.

-On that note, a 2019-2020 timeframe seems to be the most likely scenario.
+On that note, a 2019-2020 time frame seems to be the most likely scenario.
 Anything earlier would imply enough shovel-ready projects to absorb the influx of infrastructure spending, which simply isn't the case.
 In fact, the majority of incremental infrastructure projects have not even made it to the drawing board.

 Has the market priced in too much too fast?

 The simple answer is yes.
 Even before the election results were finalized, some form of infrastructure-based stimulus was already priced into the market.
-Clinton laid out a five year, $275 billion federal infrastructure plan while Trump stated support for $1tn in new spending.
+Clinton laid out a five year, $275 billion Federal infrastructure plan while Trump stated support for $1tn in new spending.
 As a result, some form of infrastructure stimulus had already been priced in to the market pre-election and even more so post-election.
 Infrastructure-linked stocks have outperformed the S&P 500 so much this year that there's been talk of overheating.
 These talks are certainly not unfounded as the bounce has, to a large degree, been driven by valuation expansion.

 (Source: Yahoo Charts)

-Engineering and construction, aggregates, and heavy-equipment manufacturers (CAT looks to be a dual beneficiary on both infrastructure stimulus and tax reform, for example) will definitely have a seat at the table in this new world order.
-Vulcan (NYSE:VMC) for instance, would also be a key beneficiary in the value chain as a leading construction materials supplier, along with Martin Marietta Materials (NYSE:MLM) and Summit Materials (NYSE:SUM).
-In Machinery, the infrastructure boom could provide a floor for certain end markets and kickstart the early stages of recovery.
-Hence, watch Caterpillar (NYSE:CAT), Terex (NYSE:TEX) and Deere (NYSE:DE) for exposure to this theme.
+Engineering and construction, aggregates, and heavy-equipment manufacturers (Caterpillar (NYSE:CAT) looks to be a dual beneficiary on both infrastructure stimulus and tax reform, for example) will definitely have a seat at the table in this new world order.
+Vulcan (NYSE:VMC), for instance, would also be a key beneficiary in the value chain as a leading construction materials supplier, along with Martin Marietta Materials (NYSE:MLM) and Summit Materials (NYSE:SUM).
+In machinery, the infrastructure boom could provide a floor for certain end markets and kickstart the early stages of recovery.
+Hence, watch Caterpillar, Terex (NYSE:TEX) and Deere (NYSE:DE) for exposure to this theme.

 Conclusion

-I'd rather not buy in at this point though as the risks surrounding the infrastructure spend theme look to be skewed toward the downside. $1tn sounds great on paper but considering the 2019-2020 timeframe (at the earliest) and the likelihood of further cutbacks, as well as the fact that the run up has been largely driven by valuation expansion, the outcome might not be quite as rosy as the market is pricing in.
+I'd rather not buy in at this point though as the risks surrounding the infrastructure spend theme look to be skewed toward the downside. $1tn sounds great on paper but considering the 2019-2020 time frame (at the earliest) and the likelihood of further cutbacks, as well as the fact that the run-up has been largely driven by valuation expansion, the outcome might not be quite as rosy as the market is pricing in.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.